lewisl9029/rfcs/text/0000-anonymous-components.md

 This RFC introduces a new pattern/primitive, the `Anonymous` component (and the `anonymous` function as a layer of syntatic sugar).
 Final naming is TBD, userspace proof of concept [here](https://github.com/lewisl9029/react-anonymous), implementation is a [1 liner](https://github.com/lewisl9029/react-anonymous/blob/master/src/index.js).

-Essentially, this RFC aims to relax the now infamous Rules of Hooks to provide significantly better developer ergonomics by making hook usage less restrictive when it comes to the extra levels of indirection hooks usage often necessitates, i.e. defining/naming trivial new components, and all the associated boilerplate with types and props drilling.
+Essentially, this RFC aims to relax the now infamous Rules of Hooks to provide significantly better developer ergonomics by making hook usage less restrictive when it comes to the extra levels of indirection it often necessitates, i.e. defining/naming trivial new components to comply with rules of hooks, and all the associated boilerplate with types and props drilling.

 Here's what the new rules of hooks could look like once this RFC is fully adopted: